 We’ve been talking about doing something similar in our powder room downstairs, so this was a great trial run for that project.
 They took less than an hour or so to put together (a little longer if you include dry time for the stain), and this awkward little area of the closet is so much more functional now!

-And that, my friends, is all it takes to put together your own floating shelving.
+And that, my friends, is all it takes to put together your own DIY floating shelves.